wcamposs/linx-frontend-challenge/README.md

 ## Run Project

-With project dependencies installed successfully, to run the project execute the following command:
+With project dependencies installed successfully, execute the following command to run the project:

 ```
 node server.js